Toyota in motorsport: Truck Series

 Toyota executives in front of the truck that won Toyota's first national series race.

 The truck driven by Travis Kvapil to Toyota's first national series win.

 As of the 2021 season, Clay Greenfield Motorsports, Halmar Friesen Racing, Hattori Racing Enterprises, Kyle Busch Motorsports, G2G Motorsports and ThorSport Racing currently run the Tundra in the NASCAR Camping World Truck Series.
 Travis Kvapil gave Toyota its first win in a NASCAR national series, in what was then the NASCAR Craftsman Truck Series, in the 2004 Line-X 200 at Michigan International Speedway in his Tundra sponsored by Line-X and owned by Bang!
 Racing.

 Todd Bodine became the first driver to give Toyota a NASCAR championship by winning the Truck Series title in 2006.
 Other driver's championships won by Toyota include Johnny Benson Jr. in 2008, Bodine in 2010, Matt Crafton in 2013 and 2014, Erik Jones in 2015 Christopher Bell in 2017, Brett Moffitt in 2018 and Ben Rhodes in 2021.
 Several high-profile drivers such as Kimi Räikkönen and Nelson Piquet Jr. had tested or driven Toyota trucks within the series.

 Xfinity Series

-As of the 2021 season, Joe Gibbs Racing, MBM Motorsports, and Sam Hunt Racing run Supras in the NASCAR Xfinity Series.
+As of the 2026 season, Joe Gibbs Racing and Sam Hunt Racing run Supras in the NASCAR Xfinity Series.
 Jason Leffler gave Toyota its first win in the series (then known as the Busch Series) in the Kroger 200 at O'Reilly Raceway Park on July 28, 2007, in his Camry owned by Braun Racing.
 Since 2019, Toyota has run the Supra in the series.

 Kyle Busch won the series' driver's championship in 2009, while Daniel Suárez did so in 2016.
 Daniel Hemric won the title in 2021.